-You’re going to love this Old Fashioned Rhubarb Cake recipe … it comes straight from my grandmother’s cookbook and is so delicious and easy to make!
+You're going to love this Old Fashioned Rhubarb Cake recipe !
+The recipe comes straight from my grandmother's cookbook, and it's so delicious and easy to make!

 My sister and I live in different states.
 We both love to cook, so when we get together there's almost nothing I enjoy more than spending a little time in the kitchen.